Lumi-supercomputer/LUMI-training-materials/docs/2day-20241210/10-ObjectStorage.md

 Buckets cannot contain other buckets (contrary to directories which can contain other directories).
-Objects are not really arranged in a hierarchy, even though some tools make it appear as if this is the case by showing them in a directory tree-like structure, but this structure is really just created based on the "names" of the objects (the correct terminology is the key of the object) and you will notice that structuring the objects like this in a view is actually a rather expensive operation in client software.
+Objects are not really arranged in a hierarchy, even though some tools make it appear as if this is the case by showing them in a directory tree-like structure based on slashes used un the name of the objects, but this structure is really just created based on those names and you will notice that structuring the objects like this in a view is actually a rather expensive operation in client software as the software always needs to go through all objects in the bucket and select the appropriate ones.

 Objects are managed through simple atomic operations.
 One can put an object in the object storage, get its content, copy an object or delete an object.
 But contrary to a file